jlowder/6e/README.md

 of 6 elements: semimajor axis, eccentricity, inclination, longitude of ascending node, argument of periapsis, and mean anomaly at epoch.

-The other reader macro converts keplerian elements to cartesion vectors:
+The other reader macro converts keplerian elements to cartesian vectors:

 {k**Mu alpha e i omega w M0 dT**}